SandorTeleki/inspiredvanillawebprojects/form-validator/readme.md

 ## Changes:
 - Fully converted CSS to use BEM methodology
 - Updated JS to user new BEM classes and not rely on stacking specificity
+- Minor CSS tweaks (added header navigation to return to main page, tweaked some colors, etc.)